mattstratton/castanet/CONTRIBUTING.md

 This is the only place you should declare custom SCSS or CSS code.

 ### Javascript
-All Javascript files are combined using CodeKit.
-The source Javascript files can be located either in `bower-components` or `static/js`.
-They are comibined and minified into `static/castanet-min.js`.
+All Javascript files are combined using gulp.
+The source Javascript files can be located either in `node_modules` or `static/js`.
+They are combined and minified into `static/castanet-min.js`.

 ## Local build and testing